Purdue-CS193/homework-0-sahana-rk19/index.md

 ## Sahana Radhakrishnan's First CS193 Homework
+My favorite things about CS193
+- It's a 1 credit class
+- There is not a lot of pressure
+- It should be easy to get an A (hopefully)

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.